Items found in Arvada shooter’s home give insight on possible motive

 “My sister said that he’s been watching all this YouTube stuff and all this constant negativity about the police and the negative things that they do and this and that,” Troyke’s brother told investigators during an interview after the deadly shooting.
 “He’s, he gets up…early in the morning and, uh, calls my sister up and tells, tells her about all this, uh, this, uh negative police stuff that YouTube always shows and all the lies and crap they give out, and he just, I don’t know, he just kept watching it and watching it and just, so I think this is part of it.”

 The brother told authorities that Troyke was a high school dropout who had a good childhood.
-He said his brother enjoyed camping, shooting, and riding ATVs, and at one point, had a job delivering mail.
+He said his brother enjoyed camping, shooting and riding ATVs, and at one point, he had a job delivering mail.

 He said Troyke eventually became kind of a loner after his father died, and he hadn’t spoken to his brother in years.